-When you make a change to a top-level domain that's registered with Microsoft Office 365, a sub-domain that's also registered with Microsoft Office 365 doesn't inherit the changes.
+When you make a change to a parent (top-level) domain that's verified in Office 365, Microsoft Azure, or Windows Intune, a child domain that's also verified doesn't inherit the changes.
 This issue may occur when you do one of the following:

-To resolve this issue, delete the sub-domain by using the Office 365 portal or Windows Azure Active Directory Module for Windows PowerShell, create and verify the parent domain, and then re-create the sub domain.
+To resolve this issue, delete the child domain, add and verify the parent domain, and then re-add the child domain.

-Note After the parent domain is verified and the sub-domain is added, you don't have to verify the sub-domain because it will inherit settings (verification, authentication, and federation) from its parent.
+Note After the parent domain is verified and the child domain is added, you don't have to verify the child domain because it inherits the settings (verification, authentication, and federation) from its parent.

-This issue may occur if the sub-domain is registered with Microsoft Office 365 before the top-level domain is registered with Microsoft Office 365.
-When the sub-domain is registered first, its Microsoft Office 365 verification and settings are managed independently of the parent domain.
+This issue may occur if the child domain is verified before the parent domain is verified.
+When the child domain is verified first, verification and its settings are managed independently of the parent domain.

-For example, consider the following scenario.
-You register the domain corp.constoso.com.
-Later, you register the domain contoso.com.
-In this scenario, when you register corp.contoso.com and ownership is proven, the namespace is created in Microsoft Office 365 as a domain that's completely independent of contoso.com.
-Therefore, when you later register contoso.com, changes to this new domain don't affect corp.contoso.com.
+For example, you verify the corp.constoso.com domain.
+Later, you verify the contoso.com domain.
+When you verify corp.contoso.com, and ownership is proven, the namespace is created in Office 365 as a domain that's completely independent of contoso.com.
+Therefore, when you later verify contoso.com, any changes that are made to this new domain don't affect corp.contoso.com.

 Still need help?
 Go to the Office 365 Community